 Last week the new U.S. secretary of state, Mike Pompeo, chose to visit the Middle East within hours of his appointment.
 He did not stop in Egypt, but the Middle East that the Trump administration aims to stabilize will not be achieved if Egypt becomes engaged in a war with its southern neighbors.
 For years, Egypt, Sudan, and Ethiopia have been facing a regional problem that needs an international mediator.
-Especially in the time where now even Turkey has started to use this conflict to put pressure on Egypt, by setting up commercial and military outposts on the coasts of neighboring Sudan and Djibouti.
-The absence of the United States will not just make it easier for other players like Russia to win another international battle in expanding its presence and power in the Mideast and Africa, but will also jeopardize international trade significantly -- and the U.S. could find itself in the middle of a war between its allies.
-The success that the U.S. has had in its mediation in getting North and South Korean leaders together must be emulated before we wake up to the news that Egypt has bombed Ethiopia.
+This is the case especially now that even Turkey has begun to use this conflict to put pressure on Egypt by setting up commercial and military outposts on the coasts of neighboring Sudan and Djibouti.
+The absence of the United States will not just make it easier for other players like Russia to win another international battle in expanding its presence and power in the Mideast and Africa, but will also jeopardize international trade significantly -- the United States could find itself in the middle of a war between its allies.
+The success that the United States has had in its mediation between North and South Korean leaders must be emulated before we wake up to the news that Egypt has bombed Ethiopia.

 Can the Egyptian regime bear a water crisis?

 By way of comparative background, in April 2013, the Egyptian “rebellion” movement asked Egyptians to sign petitions to end the rule of President Mohamed Morsi.
 Among several reasons, Egyptians suffered during his term because of the lack of government services, such as security and electricity, with darkness that shrouded hospitals, schools, factories, and homes.
 Three months were enough for this movement to become the spearhead in cutting off the rule of the Muslim Brotherhood.
 It was very hard to predict that Egyptians would take to the streets to demonstrate, especially with a potentially violent reaction from the political Islamic movements.
 Yet the protests swelled, the tanks followed and Morsi fell from power.